RiseGaming/Takistan-Life-Rules/README.md

 3. No chat spam (text or voice).
 4. **No RDM (Random Deathmatching):** Only kill with valid RP and direct threat.
 5. **New Life Rule:** Upon death, forget your past life.
 No returning to the death site for 10 minutes or event duration.
 6. BLUFOR, INDEP, and OPFOR must use their faction’s Discord voice channels.
+Donor channels are exempt from this rule.
 7. **No Combat Logging:** Do not respawn or relog to avoid RP consequences.
 8. No [metagaming](https://en.wikipedia.org/wiki/Metagaming_(role-playing_games)).
 9. Use typed commands (e.g., "hands up")—not everyone hears voice.